amomic/asm_verilog_networking/task-3a/README.md

 # Task 3a
-everything except bonus tasks implemented.
+everything except bonus tasks implemented. rules are complete.